JHUMBERTTO/Malit/README.md

 Integration with popular payment gateways
 Customizable reports and analytics
 Mobile app version for both iOS and Android
-Support for multiple languages, including Spanish and French Contact Us
+Contact Us
-If you have any questions, feedback, or suggestions, please feel free to contact us at malit@restauranttool.com.
-We would love to hear from you and help you with any issues you may be experiencing.
+If you have any questions, feedback, or suggestions, please feel free to send an email to malitcontacto@gmail.com We would love to hear from you and help you with any issues you may be experiencing.
 Thank you for using Malit!